pinglu85/algoExpert/Easy/non-constructible-change.md

 ### Approach 1: Brute Force

-Iterate from 1 to the maximum amount of change that I can create, which is the value that all of the coins in the input array sum up to.
-At each iteration, find out if we can sum up to the current value using our coins; if we can't then the minimum amount of change is found.
-If we get out of the loop without returning the result, return maximum amount of change + 1.
+Iterate from `1` to the maximum amount of change that we can create, which is the value that all of the coins in the input array sum up to.
+At each iteration, find out if we can sum up to the current value using our coins.
+If we can't, then the minimum amount of change is found.
+If we get out of the loop without returning the result, return `maximum amount of change + 1`.

-To find out if there is a subset in the input array that adds up to a target value, I can first sort the array in ascending order, then iterate through every integer in the sorted array, starting from the last one; for each integer, compare it with the target value, if the integer is equal to the target value, then the subset is found; if the integer is smaller than the target value, subtract it from the target value and update the target value to the result, move to the next integer.
-If the very beginning of the input array is reached and the target value is still larger than 0, then I find the value that no subset can add up to.
+To find out if there is a subset in the input array that adds up to a target value, we can first sort the array in ascending order, then iterate backwards through every integer in the sorted array.
+For each integer, we compare it with the target value:

+- If it is equal to the target value, then the subset is found.

+- If it is smaller than the target value, subtract it from the target value and update the target value to the result, move on to the next integer.

+If we reach the very beginning of the input array and the target value is still greater than `0`, then we find the value that no subset can add up to.

 ### Implementation